autogluon/autogluon-rag/src/agrag/modules/generator/README.md

   generator_model_platform_args: Additional platform-specific parameters to use when initializing the model, generating text, etc.

   num_gpus: Number of GPUs to use for generating responses (default is 0).

+  generator_query_prefix: Prefix to add to each query that will be passed into the generator.
 ```

 #### `generator_model_platform_args` structure